-Read THE LAST APRIL if you enjoy: Sassy and resourceful young women, books about Civil War civilian life, snippets from newspapers of the era.
+For readers who enjoy sassy and resourceful young women, books about the American Civil War civilian life, and snippets from newspapers of the era.

 Spontaneous, fifteen-year-old Gretchen vows to help heal the nation from the recently ended Civil War.
 On the morning of President Lincoln’s death, Gretchen finds an amnesiac Confederate in her garden and believes this is her chance for civic goodwill.